Polly Baca: Political leadership in Colorado

 In 1988, she was honored as one of the original 14 members to be inducted into the National Hispanic Hall of Fame and being listed in the World Who's Who of Women.
 Though Baca-Barragán has no political aspirations at present, she continues to be active with national civic groups and serves on a bipartisan Commission on National Political Conventions.
 More recently, Baca-Barragán has been devoting her time to heading up the Colorado Institute for Hispanic Education and Economic Empowerment, whose mission is to create a pool of Hispanic leaders who are sensitive to cultural differences and gender issues, and who will jump on the fast track to leadership positions.
 She was also the President and CEO of the Latin American Research and Service Agency (LARASA), founded 1964, for improve the quality of life for Latinos throughout Colorado with the belief that when you improve the lives of Latinos in Colorado, you improve the lives of all Coloradoans.

 In addition, she was the regional administrator of the General Services Administration for the six-state Rocky Mountain Region and the executive director of the Colorado Hispanic Institute, a nonprofit organization whose aimed is promoted multicultural leadership development.
 In 1994, Baca was elected as special assistant to then President Bill Clinton and director of the United States Federal Trade Commission.
 She held again several positions in Colorado state Legislature and in the House representing Adams County and the state senate, as chief consumer advocate for the Clinton administration.

 After leaving public service in 1998, Baca began a consulting firm and participated voluntarily, and to full-time, with the Center for Contemplative Living, dedicating to renewing the contemplative dimension of the Gospels in everyday life.
 Polly Baca also holds several honorary degrees from the University of Northern Colorado at Greeley and Wartburg College.

 In 2011, Baca started to serve as the State Chair of the Colorado Democratic Party.
 Baca was a respondent in Supreme Court case Colorado Department of State v.
 Baca, a challenge to Colorado rules compelling an elector to vote for the presidential candidate who received the most votes in the state.
 The Court ruled unanimously that a state can enforce an elector's pledge to vote for a candidate in the associated case Chiafalo v.
 Washington and ruled against Baca in a per curiam opinion.

+In 2024, Baca was a presidential elector, pledged to vote for Kamala Harris.